Antwi09302005/Michael-Antwi-Portfolio/README.md

 What did you set out to achieve?
 Did you achieve it?
 What improvements would you like to make if you had a chance to take this further?
 In this project the goal was to utilize data of each item and use it to find the average, max, and see if it met the minimum profit requirement.
 Given the time the improvements I would like to add to this project involve incorporating things such as sales tax and discounts on items.

-#### Summary:

-This project utilizes the price on items to calculate the average, max, and minimum retail price to see if it reaches profit standards.

 ***
 #### Project 2 Title
 ![Image 2](Screenshot 2025-04-21 141950.png)

+#### Summary:

+This project simulates a personality test by asking the user a series of questions and utilizing a point system to determine which personality type the user has.

 #### Initial project idea: